Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### User Interfaces:

+- Added an exception in low graphic level to keep minimalistic animations.
 - Species Setup Panel: The leader's name no longer changes when returning from the Galaxy Setup Panel.
 - Game Diplomacy: The leader's name can now be changed.
 (Click on "Leader")
 - Design UI: Made "Keep Ship Design Name" option selectable in the "Ship Design Option" panel.